tom1919/TheLogger/README.md

 # TheLogger

 Easy to use logger object for creating code logs.
-Just import it and it's set up and ready to go.
+Just import it and it's set up, ready to go.

 ### Installation